JAZZ by Chris Green

 ‘Second-hand jazz record prices are at an all-time low,’ I said.

 ‘Not that low, to be sure,’ he said, hoping to gain some ground.
 ‘I’ve seen some of your prices.’

 ‘I’ll tell you what,’ I said.
-‘I’ll give you twenty pounds for the lot.
+‘I’ll give you fifty pounds for the lot.
 And you’re getting a very good deal.’

 He grimaced, but to my delight accepted without trying to barter.
 I imagine he was heading to SportingBet three doors down.

 Geraldine had left back in April.
 We had irreconcilable differences.
 She felt I spent too much time in the shop.
 I felt she spent too much time at the shops.
 Geraldine had never liked jazz much anyway.
-Perhaps I should have realised this from the beginning when I took her to see the legendary Herbie Hancock at The Roundhouse in Campden and she complained all the way home on the tube, that he seemed out of tune.
-She described Mulatu Astatke and the Heliocentrics magnificent set at Cargo, as a ‘bunch of buglers all playing different tunes’.
+Perhaps I should have realised this from the beginning when I took her to see Herbie Hancock at The Roundhouse in Campden and she complained all the way home on the tube, that he seemed out of tune.
+She described Mulatu Astatke and the Heliocentrics’ magnificent set at Cargo, as a ‘bunch of buglers all playing different tunes’.
 John Coltrane she said sounded like someone treading on a cat.
-Certainly, I should definitely have registered our incompatibility by the time she took my clarinet to CLIC Sargent.
+Ishould have definitely registered our incompatibility by the time she took my clarinet to CLIC Sargent.
 It had been hard, at first, to adjust to the drop off in home comforts.
-I missed her chicken tetrazzini and her aubergine parmigiana, but on the plus side I was now spared The X Factor and Britain’s Got Talent, and I was allowed to play my alto sax around the house and rescue my piano from the shed.
+I missed her chicken tetrazzini and her aubergine parmigiana, but on the plus side I was now spared The X Factor and Britain’s Got Talent, and I was allowed to play rescue my piano from the shed and play my alto sax around the house.

 ‘I cannot be doing that,’ he said.
 ‘Islam forbids it.’